AndImGone/funnyarch/README.md

 ![berryss](https://i.imgur.com/OsFUsUo.png)
 ## Integrating Other WMs

-You're on your own with bspwm, but for other WMs, you can run sxhkd on startup, and use ~/.config/sxhkd/sxhkdrc for the same keybinds as Berry.
+For other WMs, you can run sxhkd on startup, and use ~/.config/sxhkd/sxhkdrc for the same keybinds as Berry.
 (Note, this doesn't apply to closing apps, just things like rofi, file managers, etc)